nicfv/Me/ucd/index.md

 [Go Back](/)

+## Curriculars

-## Undergraduate
+### Undergraduate (2017-2021)

-I was an undergraduate student at UC Davis from 2017-2021 studying mechanical engineering.
-I graduated with honors and a GPA of 3.8/4.0.
-I mostly took engineering classes, but got to take a diverse range of classes outside of engineering as well including economics, environmental design, and technical writing.
-Some of the notable engineering classes I took include:
+I graduated with a bachelor's of science in mechanical engineering with honors and a GPA of 3.8/4.0.
+Aside from engineering classes, I was able to take a diverse range of classes including economics, environmental design, and technical writing.

-* Welding
-* Machining
-    * I built a gyroscope out of aluminum by operating mills, lathes, and drill presses.
-* Drafting
-* Circuits
-* Statics and dynamics
-* Stability and controls
-* Thermodynamics and heat transfer
-* Solid and fluid mechanics
-* Mechanism design

-...and more.
+### Graduate (2021-2022)

+I graduated with a master's of science in mechanical and aerospace engineering with a GPA of 3.9/4.0.
+I focused mainly on computational science and analysis but also had some classes on energy, manufacturing, and controls.

+## Extracurriculars

 ### UC PLASMA